The Evolution of my Relationship with Exercise

 The first turning point came in the winter of 2016.
 I was training for my second half-marathon with my cousin and raising money in honor of our late grandfather – our idol and the most incredible person who has ever walked this planet.
 Training too hard and therefore bringing on a nagging college IT band injury, I found myself incredibly focused on the things that didn’t matter.
 The competitive, number driven, and approval-seeking human in me couldn’t stop training through the injury in fear that I wouldn’t beat my time of my first half-marathon or that I wouldn’t do as well as people expected me to.
 News flash girlfriend: NO ONE cares about your half-marathon time.
 Seriously, I mean it, no one.
 You’re not Usain Bolt trying to beat a world record, you’re one of the millions of people who signed up for a race.
 Get over yourself!
 If only I could’ve told myself this then, but instead, I kept pushing.
 At the end of the race, when I finally crossed the finish line and felt like my knee was about to fall off my body, it hit me, “what the hell was all of this for?”.
 If I could confidently say it was to raise money for a charity in honor of my grandfather, or check off a bucket list item, or just have fun, that would’ve been an amazing thing.
 But I realized I was doing it to prove something – both to myself and others.
 Prove that I still had it, prove that I was still the competitor I always knew myself to be, and prove that through obsession and self-loathing and my critiques, I could achieve a goal.
 Well, ya know what?
 Screw that.
 Who sets out to do things for those purposes!?
 That was when I decided I had had enough.

 I slowly began to introduce other workouts into my routine and really explore the world out there that I had so vehemently ignored: yoga, barre, walking, boxing, pilates, etc. You name it, I tried it.
 Although I was trying new classes and not doing nearly as much cardio as I used to, there was still a part of my brain that was nagging me to get back out there.
 I hadn’t found a routine that I loved yet and my body was changing in ways I couldn’t come to terms with.
 I missed the thrill, excitement, and obsession (as sad as it is) of running.
 I was constantly yo-yoing with the idea of whether running was for me or not; going months putting in hard core mileage and then months only focused on yoga.
 My body was downright confused and, since I was constantly changing up my mindset on what I liked and wanted to do, I wasn’t really noticing any benefits of anything.
 Instead, that crazy aunt in the attic voice was still being her critical self.
 Then, after almost exactly two years from that post half-marathon mini wake-up call, I got hit by a car.
 I know, I just dropped a bomb on ya.
-But, if you’re reading my piece, you probably know this by now (if not – read this, this, or this to bring you up to speed).
+But, if you’re reading my piece, you probably know this by now (if not – read this to bring you up to speed).
 After my accident, I embarked on a much longer than expected road to recovery for my concussion; one of the hardest challenges I have ever faced.

 Being someone who thrives on instant gratification, knowing what’s to come, and being given answers, having a diagnosis with no idea of a recovery timeline was torture.
 Not to mention, there was no physical activity for the first 5 weeks.
 This 2+ month recovery really shook me to my core.
 Being on disability from work and cooped up in my apartment led me to reflect on a lot things (which, I think is evident giving the whole career change / I’m chasing my dreams thing) and take into consideration what really mattered.
 Was running further today than I did yesterday one of them?
 Or having a thigh gap and a flat stomach?
 Hell.
 Fucking.
 No. Life is what matters.
 Waking up every morning and being able to breath.
 Feeling strong.
 Having limbs that get you from one place to another.
 Being confident and happy in your own skin.
 These are things that matter.
 The most eye-opening part of the whole thing was that, after about eight weeks without any working out, my body felt amazing.
 Of course, it helped that I was primarily eating meals I had made and was not drinking alcohol, but it put a whole new meaning to the “abs are made in the kitchen” saying.
 You can’t work your way out of a bad diet.
 I always knew and believed that, but had never taken enough time off of physical activity to really acknowledge and appreciate what a role the food I ate played in the whole matter versus what I was doing in the gym.